dna-storage/framed/README.md

     make develop

 **Note: activating the environment and loading environment variables should be done every new user session.**

+## Installing via Docker Image

+We include a pre-built Docker image that replicates a near-exact environment to that used for running fault injection simulations.
+The only difference being we use openmpi for this image for easier installation.
+With docker installed pull the image from the public repo on dockerhub using:

+    docker pull kvolkel/framed:revision

+Now, you should be able to simply run the following to run a container with a complete environment that can run FrameD and the small examples in the following sections.
+No further installation steps should be required.

+   docker run -it kvolkel/framed:revision

 # Running FrameD Analysis